enqueuer-land/enqueuer/README.md

 #### contributors
 Thank you.
 It sounds *cliché*, but this project wouldn't be the same without the massive contribution from everyone.

-#### contribute
+#### code it
-In order to contribute to this project, you have to follow a few steps.
+In order to contribute with some code, you have to follow a few steps.
 First of all, get the code:

     $ git clone git@github.com:enqueuer-land/enqueuer.git